yzhao062/anomaly-detection-resources/README.rst

 .. [#Campos2019Outlier] Campos, G.O., Moreira, E., Meira Jr, W. and Zimek, A., 2019.
 Outlier Detection in Graphs: A Study on the Impact of Multiple Graph Models. *Computer Science & Information Systems*, 16(2).

+.. [#Castellani2020Siamese] Castellani, A., Schmitt, S., Squartini, S., 2020.
+Real-World Anomaly Detection by using Digital Twin Systems and Weakly-Supervised Learning.
+In *IEEE Transactions on Industrial Informatics*.

 .. [#Chalapathy2019Deep] Chalapathy, R. and Chawla, S., 2019.
 Deep learning for anomaly detection: A survey. arXiv preprint arXiv:1901.03407.

 .. [#Chandola2009Anomaly] Chandola, V., Banerjee, A. and Kumar, V., 2009.
 Anomaly detection: A survey. *ACM computing surveys* , 41(3), p.15.